-Typhoon for this case is shown in the evaluation of history of the typhoons in the Section 6 "TYPHOONS SOUTH CHINA SEA AREA".
+Tropical storms and hurricanes for this case is shown in the evaluation of history of the tropical storms and hurricanes in the Section 6 "TROPICAL STORMS AND HURRICANES GULF OF MEXICO AREA".
 This section shows that the typical cyclonic season mainly occurs in the last half of the year.
-The FSO's and FPSO's average shutdown time is three (3) times a year where shutdown of storage and production occurs and the crew must leave the area.
-The survival environment assumed design conditions for the 100-year typhoon are the following:
+The FSO's and FPSO's average shutdown time is one and half (1.5) times a year where shutdown of storage and production occurs and the crew must leave the area.
+The survival environment assumed design conditions for the 100year hurricane are the following:

-- Collinear: Wind and current collinear with waves. - Crossed Option 1: Current acting 30 degrees to wind and waves.

-• Crossed Option 2: Current acting 45 degrees to wind and waves.
+- Collinear: Wind and current collinear with waves. - Crossed Option 1 Current acting 30 degrees to wind and waves. - Crossed Option 2: Current acting 45 degrees to wind and waves.